team-shahu/shahu-docker-provision/README.md

 git pull && sudo docker compose up -d
 ```
 *If you are using Cloudflare Tunnel, you need to run `sudo docker compose --profile tunnel up -d`
-*If you are using WARP proxy, you need to run `sudo docker compose --profile warp-proxy up -d`

-If you need to update Cloudflare Tunnel, Caddy Proxy, or WARP proxy, please add the `--profiles` option as needed.
+If you need to update Cloudflare Tunnel or Caddy Proxy, please add the `--profiles` option as needed.
 For updates that do not involve restarting Caddy Proxy, the maintenance page will be automatically displayed while the Misskey application container is down.